-The Specialization in Computing is not a major, but a supplement to the Mathematics, Applied Mathematics, Financial Actuarial Mathematics, Mathematics of Computation, Mathematics/Applied Science, Mathematics for Teaching and Mathematics/Economics majors.
+The Specialization in Computing is not a major, but a supplement to the Mathematics, Applied Mathematics, Financial Actuarial Mathematics, Mathematics/Applied Science, Mathematics for Teaching and Mathematics/ Economics majors.
 It provides an extensive education in elementary computer science and an introduction to its applications in mathematics.
 Students who complete the specialization will receive a notation on their diploma.
 Mathematics/Economics majors interested in a Specialization in Computing must follow the Specialization offered through the Mathematics Department.

 - Each PIC course, Math 61 or 180, and at least two courses from Math 149-159 must be passed with a minimum grade of "C-" and an overall combined GPA of 2.0. - Students planning to complete the Specialization in Computing must petition to add this program to their major after completing PIC 10B.
-Petitions should be filed in the Student Services Office, MS 6356. - Students who have added the Specialization in Computing to their major and choose to graduate before completing the specialization must officially drop the program by filing a petition in MS 6356.
+Petitions should be filed in the Student Services Office, MS 6356. - Students who have added the Specialization in Computing to their major and choose to graduate before completing the specialization must officially drop the program by filing a petition in MS 6356. - Courses 180 and 182 may only be applied once to the Specialization in Computing.

-Required for the specialization (7 courses):
+Required for the specialization (7 courses): Quarter Grade

-Quarter Grade

 PIC 10A

 PIC 10B

 Two PIC courses from the following:

 PIC 10C

 PIC 15

+PIC 16 (Python)

 PIC 20A

 PIC 20B

 PIC 30

 PIC 40A

-PIC 40B

 PIC 60

 One mathematics course from the following:

-Math 61 or Math 180
+Math 61 or Math 180 or Math 182 or Math 184

-Two upper division mathematics courses chosen from: Math 149 - 159
+Two upper division mathematics courses chosen from: Math 149 - 159, 180, 182

 1

-2
+2.